 Loan-to-valuation ratio restrictions

-Temporary limits on high loan-to-value ratio (LVR) residential mortgage lending have been in place since October 2013, and were revised in November 2015 and October 2016.
+Temporary limits on high loan-to-value ratio (LVR) residential mortgage lending have been in place since October 2013.
+The restrictions have been revised over time with the most recent changes taking effect on 1 January 2018.

-As a result of these changes, banks’ mortgage lending is placed into one of the following classifications of LVR restriction.
+Mortgage lending by banks is placed into one of the following classifications of LVR restriction.

 Please note: LVR restrictions apply to new high-LVR loans, and not retrospectively to existing loans.
 Existing borrowers are only affected if they want to take out a ‘top up’ loan.
 Banks will still apply their own lending criteria to individual borrowers and may choose to not provide finance in certain circumstances or to provide it only at lower LVRs.